 Tracking heart rate is a huge feature of Fitbit's smartwatches and fitness trackers β and drives the data we demand from our wearables.
 But how does Fitbit track heart rate, what features does it power and crucially, is it accurate?

-Thanks to the in-built heart rate monitor found in the Fitbit Charge 3, Fitbit Alta HR, Fitbit Versa and Fitbit Ionic, you're able to gauge not only your heartbeat activity during workouts, but also tap into wellness features and some of the best sleep tracking in the business.
+Thanks to the in-built heart rate monitor found in the likes of the Fitbit Charge 4, and the new Fitbit Versa 3 and Fitbit Sense (or any of the rest of the Fitbit clan) you're able to gauge not only your heartbeat activity during workouts, but also tap into wellness features and some of the best sleep tracking in the business.

 Similar to how we covered the tech for the Apple Watch heart rate monitor, let's give a quick breakdown to how pretty much all wrist-based heart rate monitoring works.